Redy1908/GreenWay-Backend/README.md

 Ensure that [Docker](https://www.docker.com/) is installed and running on your system.

 This project uses [KeyCloak](https://www.keycloak.org/) as its Identity and Access Management (IAM) system.
-A pre-configured realm and two users are provided in ```KeyCloak/GreenWay-realm.json```.
+A pre-configured realm and the following users are already configured:

-Also, KeyCloak will be configured with self-signed certificates (find them in ```certs/```) to enable https endpoints.

-KeyCloak will have the following three users configured:

 ```
 Username: admin